Narabzad/llm-relevance-judgement-comparison/Pref/README.md

 - `DL2020`: Full judgments for TREC Deep Learning 2020
 - `DL2021`: Full judgments for TREC Deep Learning 2021
 - `ANTIQUE`: One round of judgments for the ANTIQUE collection.

-We conducted only one round for ANTIQUE because ANTIQUE was not used in our experiments for agreement with system Rankings.
+We conducted only one round for ANTIQUE because ANTIQUE was not used in our experiments for agreement with system rankings.

 Files in these subdirectories can be understood as follows:
 - `log.*` - raw logs from GPT-4o, include prompts and responses